SemanticMediaWiki/SemanticCite/docs/05-referencelist.md

 ```
 ### Table of contents

-To display an entry in the table of contents section (which by default it is hidden)
+To display an entry in the table of contents section (which by default is hidden)
-the parameter `|toc=yes` is required be added to a `#referencelist` call.
+the parameter `|toc=yes` is required.

 ```
 {{#referencelist: